Contents

 Exercise 4: Identify the Suffix and Base Word

-Underline the suffix and write the base word for each adjective.
+Underline the suffix and write the original base word.

 Answer Key